deepto98/cactro-fullstack/Readme.md

 Frontend:
   - The UI is built using Go templates located in the templates folder.
   - Static assets (including CSS) are served from the static directory.
+  - The vote counts are refreshed every 5 seconds by default and its also refreshed immediately when we cast a vote.

 Middleware:
   - Custom middleware, such as logging, is implemented in the internal/middleware package.